-I’ve recently seen posts by Rick Strahl and Dave Shea, as they discovered that people were stealing their articles and placing their own name on another blog.
-Unfortunately, this is nothing new and I’ve seen it happen before on several occasions.
+I’ve recently seen posts by Rick Strahl and Dave Shea as they discovered that people were stealing their articles for publishing on another blog.
+Unfortunately this seems to happen on regular basis.

 Since the web is all about openness, the issue could be more complicated that I make it sound.
 I’ve heard arguments such as “if you don’t want it copied, don’t put it on the web at all” or “think of it as flattery”.